La Trenda's Classes

 2) We don't let strangers cuddle her

-3) Cleaned with only white vinegar and water
+4) Cleaned the house with only white vinegar and water

 D. Kept a log of her activities, her consumption, when she was most itchy, when she was least itchy,etc..
 Then used that log to come to conclusions as to how to proceed